Student Attendance Variances

 Choice Transfers are granted for one full school year, or until the end of the current school year.
 Families wishing to remain at their non-residential school must remember to apply for a variance each year.

-The Board of Directors recently adopted a new policy that establishes capacities for each of our buildings.
+The Board of Directors adopted a policy that establishes capacities for each of our buildings.
 Several of our schools are over capacity and growth is projected to continue.

 - Glenwood Elementary School